 Although P-TEFb was first characterized from Drosophila lysates, the conservation of the 7SK snRNP and the mechanisms regulating P-TEFb inhibition have not been described.
 Here, the Drosophila melanogaster homologues of LARP7 and 7SK are characterized.
 These studies show that the system of P-TEFb regulation is similar in flies and this makes Drosophila an attractive model system for studying P-TEFb regulation through embryonic and larval development.

 Finally, factors and modifications involved in releasing P-TEFb directly are explored.
 An assay was developed for discovering proteins that can bind to and release P-TEFb from the 7SK snRNP.
 Use of this assay showed that post-translational modification of the components of the 7SK snRNP do not cause P-TEFb release directly.
 However, HIV Tat and the C-terminal P-TEFb binding region of the bromodomain containing protein, Brd4, are capable of extracting P-TEFb directly.
 Most importantly, the release of P-TEFb is followed by a conformational change in 7SK RNA that prevents the continued binding of HEXIM1 to the complex.
 P-TEFb release from the 7SK snRNP is the result of direct extraction of P-TEFb by viral or cellular proteins, and not post-translational modifications or a competition between HEXIM1 and hnRNP proteins for 7SK binding.

 7SK, 7SK snRNP, Conformational Change, Drosophila, LARP7, P-TEFb

 Includes bibliographical references (pages 121-130).

 Copyright 2009 Brian J. Krueger

 Krueger, Brian.
-"Regulated release of P-Tefb from the 7sk Snrnp." dissertation, University of Iowa, 2009.
+"Regulated release of P-Tefb from the 7sk Snrnp."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.